High-fidelity, quasi-deterministic entanglement generation using phase-matched spectral islands in a zero-added-loss multiplexing architecture: Lossy ZALM with phase-matched spectral islands

 Here: ${\bf I}'\equiv \{I'_{+H},I'_{+V},I'_{-H},I'_{-V}\}$ are the efficiency-$\eta_T$ detected idler modes of the single island under consideration; and $N_S \equiv [\eta_T(G-1)+1]/G.$ Using the operator-valued inverse Fourier transform of this characteristic function, Appendix~\ref{AppendA} goes on to show that

 and

 are the polarization Bell-state probabilities implied by $\hat{\rho}_{{\bf S}\mid I'_{+H}I'_{-V}}$.

 Taken together, Eqs.~(\ref{s_nIV.a}) and (\ref{e_nIV.a}) imply that, given there has been an $I'_{+H}I'_{-V}$ herald, the $S_1S_2$ state sent to Alice and Bob has unit Bell-state fidelity.
-To see that this is so, remember that an $I'_{+H}I'_{-V}$ herald tells Alice and Bob to expect a $|\psi^-\rangle_{\bf S}$ state.
-Thus Eqs.~(\ref{s_nIV.a}) and (\ref{e_nIV.a}) show that this polarization Bell-state singlet is the \emph{only} Bell state transmitted to them when that herald occurs.
+To see that this is so, remember that an $I'_{+H}I'_{-V}$ herald tells Alice and Bob to expect a $|\psi^-\rangle_{\bf S}$ state, and that the Bell-state fidelity for the $I'_{+H}I'_{-V}$ herald is defined to be ${}_{\bf S}\langle \psi^-|\hat{\rho}^{(\mathcal{H}_B)}_{{\bf S}\mid I'_{+H}I'_{-V}}|\psi^-\rangle_{\bf S}$, where $\mathcal{H}_B$ is the Hilbert space of the $S_1S_2$ states spanned by their polarization Bell states and $\hat{\rho}^{(\mathcal{H}_B)}_{{\bf S}\mid I'_{+H}I'_{-V}}$ is the normalized conditional density operator for the $S_1S_2$ states in $\mathcal{H}_B$ given there has been an $I'_{+H}I'_{-V}$ herald.
+Thus, because Eqs.~(\ref{s_nIV.a}) and (\ref{e_nIV.a}) show that the $|\psi^-\rangle_{\bf S}$ polarization Bell-state singlet is the \emph{only} Bell state transmitted to Alice and Bob when the $I'_{+H}I'_{-V}$ herald occurs, unit Bell-state fidelity ensues.
 Multipair events do \emph{not} affect the Bell-state fidelity of a lossy partial BSM because, at this point, we have assumed there are no losses in the signal paths.
 Note too that, as outlined in Appendix~\ref{AppendA}, the other three heralding possibilities---$I'_{+V}I'_{-H}$ and $I'_{\pm H}I'_{\pm V}$---also result in $S_1S_2$ states with unit Bell-state fidelity.
-Unlike the Bell-state fidelity, however, the Bell-state fraction of the ZALM QTX's output state \emph{is} adversely impacted by a sub-unit $\eta_T$, as we now show.
+Unlike the Bell-state fidelity, however, the Bell-state fraction of the ZALM QTX's output state \emph{is} adversely impacted by a sub-unit $\eta_T$.
+Moreover, quantifying that impact, as we will do next, is crucial in that unit Bell-state fidelity is worthless if the Bell-state fraction of the ZALM QTX's $S_1S_2$ outputs is minuscule, i.e., if those outputs are completely dominated by multipair events.
+We shall see in Sec.~\ref{lossy_prop}, however, that the loss encountered in long-distance fiber propagation or satellite-to-ground transmission makes it possible to have both high Bell-state fidelity and exceedingly-high Bell-state fraction.

 There are two classes of $S_1S_2$ output states that are outside the polarization Bell-states' Hilbert space: output states due to false heralds, and output states due to multipair events in which signal photons are sent to both Alice and Bob.
 Defining a \emph{memory-loadable} output state to be one that sends signal photons to both Alice and Bob, the partial-BSM's Bell-state fraction, given an $I'_{+H}I'_{-V}$ herald, is $\Pr({\rm Bell}\mid I'_{+H}I'_{-V})/\Pr({\rm loadable}\mid I'_{+H}I'_{-V})$.
 From Eqs.~(\ref{s_nIV.a}) and (\ref{e_nIV.a}) we have that